ematsapola2/TechNest-Retailers-Acquisition-Financial-Model/README.md

 2. Gross Profit and Margin Analysis

 Gross Profit: Starting at $12.43 billion and growing to $20.01 billion over five years.

-Gross Margin: The gross margin fluctuates slightly, from 24.0% in Year 1 to 24.0% in Year 5, indicating stable operational efficiency in managing the cost of goods sold (COGS).
+Gross Margin: The gross margin fluctuates slightly, from 24.0% in Year 1, dropping slightly, then coming back to 24.0% in Year 5, indicating stable operational efficiency in managing the cost of goods sold (COGS).

 3. EBITDA Analysis